zhousarah/azure-compute-docs/articles/virtual-machines/flash-azure-monitor.md

 Users can split the VM availability by the 'Context' property.
    :::image type="content" source="media/flash/context-property-filter.png" alt-text="Screenshot of the newly added Context property of VM availability Metric on Azure portal." lightbox="media/flash/context-property-filter.png" :::

+Note: The context for migrations (Service Healing and Live Migration) is unknown by default.
+We are working on making this information available in the future.

 The legend at the bottom indicates the color associated with the possible Context: Unknown, Platform Initiated, and User Initiated.
    :::image type="content" source="media/flash/split-by-context-property.png" alt-text="Screenshot of the VM availability Metric split by Context on Azure portal." lightbox="media/flash/split-by-context-property.png" :::